 Should the township accept a fifth bid of $1.03 million from a nearby shopping center that would like to join the party?

-The owners of East Gate Shopping Center filed a complaint in April, saying they should be included in the liquor-license sale that was held July 3.
+The owners of East Gate Shopping Center filed a complaint in April, saying they should be included in the liquor-license sale.
 A hearing is set for Aug.
 2.

 East Gate wants to serve liquor in the building currently leased by Friendly's, adjacent to the mall on Nixon Drive.